pagkly/Zed/Investopedia3/Linearly Weighted Moving Average (LWMA) Definition and Calculation.md

 Linearly Weighted Moving Average (LWMA) Definition and Calculation
 ## What Is a Linearly Weighted Moving Average?

-A linearly weighted moving average (LWMA) is a [moving average](https://www.investopedia.com/terms/m/movingaverage.asp) calculation that more heavily weights recent price data.
+A linearly weighted moving average (LWMA) is a [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp) calculation that more heavily weights recent price data.
 The most recent price has the highest weighting, and each prior price has progressively less weight.
 The weights drop in a linear fashion.
-LWMAs are quicker to react to price changes than [simple moving averages](https://www.investopedia.com/terms/s/sma.asp) (SMA) and [exponential moving averages](https://www.investopedia.com/terms/e/ema.asp) (EMA).
+LWMAs are quicker to react to price changes than [[simple moving averages]](https://www.investopedia.com/terms/s/sma.asp) (SMA) and [[exponential moving averages]](https://www.investopedia.com/terms/e/ema.asp) (EMA).

 TradingView.

 ### Key Takeaways

 -   Use a linearly weighted moving average in the same way as an SMA or EMA.
--   Use a LWMA to more clearly define the price trend and [reversals](https://www.investopedia.com/terms/r/reversal.asp), provide trade signals based on [crossovers](https://www.investopedia.com/terms/c/crossover.asp), and indicate areas of potential [support](https://www.investopedia.com/terms/s/support.asp) or resistance.
+-   Use a LWMA to more clearly define the price trend and [[reversals]](https://www.investopedia.com/terms/r/reversal.asp), provide trade signals based on [[crossovers]](https://www.investopedia.com/terms/c/crossover.asp), and indicate areas of potential [[support]](https://www.investopedia.com/terms/s/support.asp) or resistance.
--   Traders who want a moving average with less [lag](https://www.investopedia.com/terms/l/laggingindicator.asp) than an SMA may wish to utilize a LWMA.
+-   Traders who want a moving average with less [[lag]](https://www.investopedia.com/terms/l/laggingindicator.asp) than an SMA may wish to utilize a LWMA.

 ## The Formula for the Linearly Weighted Moving Average (LWMA) Is: